Student Services

 Verbal approval or confirmation is not enough for degree clearance.

-Note: There are no exceptions for courses required by the Economics Minor(s).
+Note: There are no exceptions permitted for the Economics Minor(s).

 Substituting a course within a Pathway must be approved by the Associate Dean for Academic Affairs.
 Only with the Associate Dean's approval, can a course be substituted for another course within the Pathway requirements.